 Stand up for yourself.

 Easier said than done when it comes to our friends being the ones that are giving you a hard time.
 But the bottom line is that this will not be the last time you have to stand up for yourself and so you might as well start getting good at it now.
-One of the best things I ever did was learning how to speak up when it matters, its nobody else’s responsibility to say what’s not ok for you, but your own.
+One of the best things I ever did was learning how to speak up when it matters, its nobody else’s responsibility to say what’s not okay for you, but your own.

 Know when to walk away.